- Language Settings

 User language settings will override most Team-level settings.
 To change your user language setting:

-- Navigate to your user page.
+- Navigate to your user profile.

 - Select Update from the dropdown menu next to your username.